 — Honors presented for Best Peer-Reviewed Papers and Best Student Papers —

-New York, NY — The 143rd Audio Engineering Society Convention, taking place October 18 to 21 at the Jacob Javits Center in Manhattan, will feature the presentation of the annual AES “Best Peer-Reviewed Paper Award” and “Best Student Paper Award” distinctions, which honor outstanding achievement in academic papers being presented at the convention.
-The awards will be presented during the Opening Ceremonies on October 18 by AES New York Convention Papers Co-chairs Braxton Boren and Areti Andreopoulou.
+New York, NY, October 15, 2013 — The 135th Audio Engineering Society Convention (Thursday, October 17, through Sunday, October 20, 2013, at the Javits Center in New York City) features the presentation of the annual AES “Best Peer-Reviewed Paper Award” and “Best Student Paper Award” distinctions, honoring outstanding achievement in academic papers presented at the convention.
+The awards are being presented by Brett Leonard and Tae Hong Park, 135th AES Convention Papers Co-chairs.

 This year’s “Best Peer-Reviewed Paper Award” distinctions were presented to: